 This helped the company get a massive head start.
 Because of this, Stephen and Austin raised a successful Kickstarter campaign in 2021.
 Their initial goal was $75,000, but they raised over $90,000 from around 1,600 backers.

-However, for the startup to reach its full potential they needed to raise capital and bring on a Shark.
-The founders applied to appear on Shark Tank and beat out thousands of applications to get a spot.
-The guys delivered a strong presentation and came in dressed like Men in Black.
+The founders delivered a strong presentation on Shark Tank and came in dressed like Men in Black.
 The Sharks also had fun playing around with samples.

 Their Shark Tank episode aired in December 2022 and the exposure from appearing on national TV gave a huge boost in sales.
 Stephen and Austin initially struggled to manage inventory levels after 100,000 people visited their website.

-Since going viral online, it has 1,139 reviews with an average rating of 4.2 stars on Amazon.
+Since going viral online, it has over 3,000 reviews with an average rating of 4.4 stars on Amazon.
 Hopefully ZipString will be able to get a patent to protect their invention, ZipString is already having issues with other companies knocking off their product which will impact sales.
 Annual sales are estimated to be around $600,000 to $800,000.

-Kevin or Robert haven’t talked about the product in the media and there isn’t any evdience to suggest the deal closed once the cameras stopped filming.
+Kevin or Robert haven’t talked about the product in the media and there isn’t any evidence to suggest the deal closed once the cameras stopped filming.